integrativemodeling/npc2018/README.md

 # The entire 552-protein yeast NPC complex

-These scripts demonstrate the use of [IMP](http://salilab.org/imp) in the modeling of the yeast NPC complex using data as described in Seung Joong Kim, et al.'s 2018 NPC article published in Nature.
+These scripts demonstrate the use of [IMP](http://salilab.org/imp) in the modeling of the yeast NPC complex using diverse types of data as described in Seung Joong Kim, et al.'s 2018 NPC article published in Nature.

 The scripts work with the [IMP](http://salilab.org/imp) (version 2.6).
 A default build of IMP compiled with the IMP::npc module should work, but for most effective sampling, it should